f5devcentral/f5-digital-customer-engagement-center/docs/usage/f5_udf_getting_started.rst

   |image05|

 5. Every time a UDF blueprint is brought online with Cloud Accounts, and the ephemeral account is created.
 This account has access to resources highlighted either programmatically or through an AWS console.
-These resources are located on the "Cloud Accounts" tab.
+These resources are located on the **Cloud Accounts** tab.

   |image06|